Advantages and disadvantages of peer to peer lending

 Many investors find that P2P platforms are relatively easy to use in comparison with some other investment types, such as stocks and shares.
 They tend to be fully online and keep the jargon to a minimum, so you won’t need a background in finance to get started.
 Peer to peer also tends to offer low minimum investment amounts, which can provide a good opportunity to ‘dip your toe in the water’ if you’re still fairly new to investing.

-As much as you should never assume you’ll be able to exit your investment early, secondary markets offer investors the chance to sell their loan parts to other investors.
+As much as you should never assume you’ll be able to exit your investment early, our secondary markets offer investors the chance to sell their loan parts to other investors.
 This provides liquidity should your circumstances change and you need access to your money earlier than planned.

 Innovative Finance ISA